Published:

 Faith & service

 It may seem far away right now, but, before you know it, you'll be walking off the commencement stage and into the next chapter of your life.
 We encourage you to get more involved on-campus, because we want you to leave here feeling like you made the most out of your time at the Mount.
-The worst that could happen is a club or event just isn't for you.
-The best that could happen?
-You meet your people and create lifelong memories.
+There are so many new people to meet and lifelong memories to make!

 Come say hello...